-Metro seeks bond sales to raise $350 million for capital projects
+Metro seeks bond sales to raise $360 million for capital projects

 “The plan has been, since we got the dedicated funding approved, to use borrowing as a way to make some of these capital investments sooner than we otherwise would have been able to,” said Steve McMillin, a Metro board member who chairs the board’s finance committee.

 In June 2020, Metro sold $545 million worth of bonds to help pay for capital projects that included a $431 million multiyear station platform replacement project.
-The project is more than halfway complete, replacing deteriorating platforms at 20 stations.
+The project, replacing deteriorating platforms at 20 stations, is more than halfway complete.

 Because of low usage due to the pandemic, Metro pushed up the timeline of the project, closing stations west of Ballston on the Orange Line between Memorial and Labor Day weekends to replace five platforms months earlier than scheduled.
-Expediting the work requires Metro to raise its capital budget this fiscal year by $255 million.
+Expediting the work requires Metro to increase its capital budget this fiscal year by $255 million.

 McMillin said fast-tracking the platform project did not raise the project’s overall budget.

-Note: Correction: An earlier version of this story, and its headline, incorrectly said that Metro was seeking to raise $350 million in bond sales.
-The correct amount is $360 million.
-This story has been updated.